-- What is the work wise difference between honors and non-honors classes?
-One of the major differences in your honors classes and your non-honors classes is the size.
+- What is the work load difference between honors and non-honors classes?
+One of the major differences between your honors classes and your non-honors classes is the size.
 Honors courses have a cap of 18 students.
-With the size being smaller, it offers a more personalized and individualized course from your professors who are able to spend more time with you talking about the content and have you all work together in a collaborative space.
-Collaborating with your peers and faculty are important skills to have when you go out in the workforce.
-Faculty will help you take advantage of all the resources and class time that you have so when you're leaving class, you have a good grasp on the material and also being able to apply it later.
-We've had a lot of positive feedback from our current students and hope to continue to offer even more over the upcoming years. - Is it true that there's priority in admissions for honors students, for Advanced Standing Programs?
+As a result, it offers a more personalized and individualized course from your professors who can spend more time with you talking about the content and have you all work together in a collaborative space.
+Collaborating with your peers and faculty are important skills to have when you go out into the workforce.
+Faculty will help you take advantage of all the resources and class time that you have so when you're leaving class, you have a good grasp of the material and will be able to apply it later.
+We've had a lot of positive feedback from our current students. - Is it true that there's priority in admissions for honors students, for Advanced Standing Programs?
 A lot of students in the Honors Program are really excited about the Advanced Standing Programs.
 There are a few different programs that you can choose from.
 As you know, Valerie Como is your Academic Advisor as an Honors Program student.
-She will help guide you in your early semesters, making sure that your schedule is planned out as some programs are four years, some programs are five years, etc. If you are considering the Advanced Standing Programs, please be sure to let the Honors Program Leadership Team know as soon as you can so we can plan your courses and pathway accordingly.
-You will be required to submit a complete application for the Admissions office. - How does being in the Honors Program give you an advantage professionally versus non-honors students?
-Our students are really excited about heading out into the workforce and wanting to make sure that they are highlight their Honors Program experience to the fullest.
-As you explore your strengths, learn more about your interests, the different fields that you're considering, you will learn about ways to highlight these experiences in your job interviews.
-Based on recent graduates, Honors Program students report earning more than their peers when entering the work force.
+She will help guide you in your early semesters, making sure that your schedule is planned out accordingly.
+If you plan to enroll in an Advanced Standing Program, please let the Honors Program Leadership Team know as soon as you can.
+Please note that you will be required to submit a complete application to the Admissions office. - How does being in the Honors Program give you an advantage professionally versus non-honors students?
+Our students are really excited about heading out into the workforce and highlighting their Honors Program experience to the fullest.
+As you explore your strengths, learn more about your interests, and consider different fields, you will learn about ways to highlight these experiences in your job interviews.
+Based on recent graduates, Honors Program students report earning more than their peers when entering the workforce.
 It is important to take in each experience in the Honors Program and highlight it appropriately.